Goal Setting

 Conclusion

-Goal setting is not just about identifying what you want to achieve but also how you will achieve it (process goals) and measure that achievement (performance goals).
-When challenging goals are broken down into realistic steps and then systemically achieved motivation, commitment and self-confidence will grow.
+Goal setting is about identifying what you want and how you will achieve it (process goals) and measuring that achievement (performance goals).
+Commitment and self-confidence will grow when challenging goals are broken down into realistic steps and then systemically achieved motivation.

-Goals must be set according to the age, stage of development, confidence, ability and motivation of the individual.
-Beginners require very short term easily achieved goals to boost their self-confidence whereas the experienced individual need more challenging yet realistic goals.
+Goals must be set according to the individual's age, stage of development, confidence, ability and motivation.
+Beginners require short-term, easily achieved goals to boost their self-confidence, whereas individual professional needs more challenging yet realistic goals.